 - Make you seem less desirable to employers

-- Come up on a background check
+- Come up with a background check

 In a more specific sense, a conviction could result in: